Capitol of Puerto Rico: Pavilions

 Next to the wings, the pavilions are located on the extreme ends of the building.
-Adorned with balusters and vases, the pavilions are finished to the first floor as decks with open views of the building and surrounding area.
-The pavilions are protected like the portico on the main façade (north).
+Adorned with balusters and vases, the pavilions are finished to the first floor as terraces with open views of the building and surrounding area.
+The eastern terrace (Senate side) is named after Governor and Senate President Rafael Hernández Colón and the western (House side) is named after House Speaker José Ronaldo Jarabo Álvarez.
+The pavilions are projected like the portico on the main façade (north).
 In contrast, they are recessed in relation to the portico and the wings on the rear façade (south).
+The balustrade enclosing the terraces continues through the full length of wings as a decorative motif only on the south façade, delimiting the ground floor from the first floor.
 Part of the ground floor, the pavilions serve as secondary side entrances to the building.

+Interior architecture

+Vestibules

+The doors located on the projected porticos in the principal block of the building lead to a vestibule on the first floor.